Heteroskedastic PCA: Algorithm, Optimality, and Applications: Introduction

-This paper is related to several recent works on PCA for heteroskedastic data.
-For example, \cite{bai2012sample,yao2015sample} extended the theory of regular spiked covariance model to generalized one and studied the eigenvalue limiting distribution of sample covariance matrix. \cite{hong2016towards,hong2018asymptotic,hong2018optimally} considered PCA with heteroskedastic noise in an alternative way.
-They introduced a model for heteroskedastic data, where the noise is non-uniform \emph{across} different samples but uniform \emph{within} each sample.
-They further studied the performance of regular SVD and established asymptotic distributions for both eigenvalue and eigenvector estimators.
+\cite{bai2012sample,yao2015sample} extended the theory for regular spiked covariance model \eqref{eq:spikecov} to the generalized spiked covariance model and studied the limiting distribution of eigenvalues of the sample covariance matrix. \cite{hong2016towards,hong2018asymptotic,hong2018optimally} introduced an alternative model for heteroskedastic data, where the noise is non-uniform \emph{across} different samples but uniform \emph{within} each sample.
+Under this model, \cite{hong2016towards,hong2018asymptotic} studied the asymptotic performance of PCA and \cite{hong2018optimally} developed the optimal weights for weighted PCA with theoretical guarantees. \cite{vaswani2016correlated,vaswani2017finite-allerton,vaswani2018pca,vaswani2020fast} provide a comprehensive study on the methodology and theory of PCA where data-dependent, non-isotropic, or correlated noise and missing values may appear.
+The detailed comparison of our results and \cite{vaswani2018pca,vaswani2020fast} are given in later Remarks \ref{rm:implication-vaswani} and \ref{rm:vaswani-compare}.

 Our work is also closely related to a substantial body of literature on factor model analysis \citep{thomson1939factorial,lawley1962factor,tipping1999probabilistic,ghosh2009default,bai2012statistical,owen2016bi,wang2017asymptotics}.
-Various approaches have been developed for estimating principal components in factor models, such as regression method \citep{thomson1939factorial}, weighted least squares \citep{bartlett1937statistical} EM \citep{tipping1999probabilistic}, and Bayesian MCMC \citep{ghosh2009default}.
-The asymptotic theory was also extensively studied \citep{bai2012statistical,wang2017asymptotics}.
-Departing from the previous results, this paper mainly concerns a non-asymptotic framework, providing computational algorithm with provable guarantees and allowing heteroskedastic noise within each sample; in fact, the noise variances can be different among all entries of data (see the heteroskedastic low-rank matrix denoising in Section \ref{sec:heteroskedastic perturbation}).
-Since the regular SVD no longer achieves good performance when noise is heteroskedastic (c.f., the forthcoming Proposition \ref{pr:hetero-PCA-regular-DD}), we instead propose and analyze the new procedure HeteroPCA.
-To the best of our knowledge, this is the first paper that provides a frequentist approach for subspace estimation with minimax optimal theoretical guarantees.
+There have been various approaches developed to estimate the principal components in factor models, such as the regression method \citep{thomson1939factorial}, weighted least squares \citep{bartlett1937statistical}, EM \citep{tipping1999probabilistic}, and Bayesian MCMC \citep{ghosh2009default}.
+The asymptotic theory for factor model analysis was also extensively studied (e.g., \cite{bai2012statistical,wang2017asymptotics} and the references therein).
+Different from the previous results, this paper mainly concerns a non-asymptotic framework, providing algorithms with provable guarantees and allowing heteroskedastic noise within each sample in the high-dimensional regime that $n, p, r$ can all grow.